Skip links

 Change Gloves

-Employees should change gloves used to handle food product whenever they finish touching something that would require them to wash their hands.
+Employees should change gloves used to handle food products whenever they finish touching something that would require them to wash their hands.
 Contaminates can stick to gloves as well as hands.
-Change gloves frequently to keep contaminates from spreading.
+Change gloves frequently to keep contaminants from spreading.

 Wear Hair Nets